Introduction to the course

 The two images above, are both 100% hand-painted in Photoshop on a blank canvas, totally from scratch.
 You will use different brushes, change the brush behaviours and learn the basics of creating realistic paintings.

-Over many Photoshop courses, many learners have requested to learn to turn their photos into paintings.
-We have spent many weeks looking at different aspects related to creating painting effects from photos.
-This was very popular indeed with all students, who wanted to create watercolour and pastel style paintings from their photos.
+Over numerous Photoshop courses, many learners want to learn how to turn their photos into paintings, typically in a watercolour style.
+This course looks at different aspects related to creating painting effects from photos.

 To enrol on this course, you should;